jackc/tern/README.markdown

-Database connection settings can be specified via the standard PostgreSQL environment variables (PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD, and PGSSLMODE), via program arguments, or in a config file.
+Database connection settings can be specified via the standard PostgreSQL environment variables (PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD, and PGSSLMODE, PGSSLROOTCERT), via program arguments, or in a config file.
 By default tern will look in the current directory for the config file tern.conf and the migrations.

 The `tern.conf` file is stored in the `ini` format with two sections, `database` and `data`.
 The `database` section contains settings for connection